 Molluscum contagiosum is a skin infection.
 It causes small bumps on the body.
+The bumps can range in size from that of a pin head to as large as a pencil eraser.
 Children and young adults are most often affected.
 It’s also more likely to occur in people who have a weak immune system, such as from HIV.

 What causes molluscum contagiosum?